 The drama slowly unfolds under a cloud of mystery, depicting the often difficult psychological repercussions on all involved.
 The series is comparable to the mini-series “Top of the Lake” in that both explore the mysterious complexities of relationships hidden beneath the surface of life in a small town.

 Like “Braquo,” “Les Revenants” won an International Emmy award in 2013 for Best International Drama.
 Series 2 is currently anticipated and is set to return to TV screens in late 2015.
-Catch up with season 1 over at Amazon.
+You can catch up with season 1 on Amazon.

 A brand new series for 2015 is “Chefs.”
 Dubbed as a comédie dramatique, the series takes place in the world of cuisine and gastronomy.